-Tom Lists Five Reasons You Need to Attend VMware Explore Europe 2022
+Why You Need to Attend VMware Explore Europe 2023

-- Fresh Sessions -- There were lots of great sessions at VMware Explore US, but VMware Explore Europe features a different batch of sessions in addition to the most popular ones from the US event.
-The catalog has about 400 sessions, so no matter what you are interested in, there is sure to be a session for you.
-I am fortunate enough to work for ControlUp and will be involved in a couple sessions which you can find here.
+I attended VMware Explore U.S. and was able to partake in many great sessions.
+However, VMware Explore Europe has a different set of sessions, including the most popular ones from the U.S. event.
+The catalog comprises about 400 sessions, so whatever your interests are, you'll find a session to attend.
+I'm fortunate to work for ControlUp and will participate in a few sessions, which you can find here.

-Regardless for your reason for attending, I am sure you will have a great time at the event, learn a lot and meet some great people.
-If you do see me, be sure to stop by and say hola!
+Regardless of your reason for attending, I am sure you will enjoy the event, gain knowledge, and make valuable connections.
+If you do see me on the floor or in one of my sessions, make sure to say hola!

 Tom Fenton has a wealth of hands-on IT experience gained over the past 30 years in a variety of technologies, with the past 20 years focusing on virtualization and storage.
 He currently works as a Technical Marketing Manager for ControlUp.
 He previously worked at VMware in Staff and Senior level positions.
 He has also worked as a Senior Validation Engineer with The Taneja Group, where he headed the Validation Service Lab and was instrumental in starting up its vSphere Virtual Volumes practice.
 He's on X @vDoppler.